 The security code consists of four numerical digits, each with a range of 0-9.
 For security reasons, the digits are not displayed on the LCD as they are entered.
-The digits are represented by '\' with the currently selected digit highlighted.
-Digits are incremented and decremented with the middle arrow buttons, $\square$ or $\square$ .
-The $\bigcirc$ button accepts the current digit and advances to the next digit.
+The digits are represented by '' with the currently selected digit highlighted.
+Digits are incremented and decremented with the middle arrow buttons, \square or \square .
+The \bigcirc button accepts the current digit and advances to the next digit.

-- 2) Push to accept the current digit and advance to the next digit. - 3) Repeat steps 1 and 2 until all four digits have been entered.
+- 1) Push or to increment or decrement the current digit. - 2) Push to accept the current digit and advance to the next digit. - 3) Repeat steps 1 and 2 until all four digits have been entered.